WiIIiam278/HuskClaims/README.md

 Contributions to the project are welcome&mdash;feel free to open a pull request with new features, improvements and/or fixes!

 ### Support
+Due to its complexity, official binaries and customer support for HuskClaims is provided through a paid model.
+This means that support is only available to users who have purchased a license to the plugin from Spigot, Polymart, Craftaro, or BuiltByBit and have provided proof of purchase.
+Please join our Discord server if you have done so and need help!

+### Support
 _Coming soon!_

 ## Translations